Charters

 No. The Waterloo Region District School Board (WRDSB) and Waterloo Catholic District School Board (WCDSB) have determined that students attending French Immersion from outside the school’s regular attendance boundary are not eligible for transportation.
 Please refer to the board’s transportation procedure for more information.

 The distance policy varies depending on school board and grade.
 Each school board has their own distance policy.
-In the case of two siblings in different grades having different eligibilities, it is up to the parent to decide how they get their children to school.
+In the case of two siblings in different grades having different eligibilities, it is up to the parent to decide how they get their students to school.
 No exceptions will be given to older siblings to ride with their younger sibling.

 What is STSWR and what is the relationship to each School Board?